 Jade Plant or Crassula ovata

-The Jade plant is also known as Money plant.
+The Jade plant is also known as the Money plant.
 It is thought to bring good luck to the one who owns it.
-Just for that it has to be in my top picks.
+Just for that, it has to be in my top picks.

 Jade plants are also very resilient.
 Just be careful not to overwater, and give it a lot of bright light.

 Echeverias are popular rosette shaped succulents that come in a large variety of colors and textures.
 Go for the green varieties for your indoor garden.

 Put them on your sunniest windowsill.
 They like their soil to be on the dry side.

 Mist regularly and soak in water about once a week.
 They like indirect light.
 A little morning sun is fine, but watch out for the hot afternoon sun.